Cherry City Roller Derby

-Cherry City Roller Derby (CCRD) is a flat track roller derby league based in Salem, Oregon and a 501c Non-Profit Organization.
+Cherry City Roller Derby (CCRD) is a flat track roller derby league based in Salem, Oregon, and a 501(c)(3) non-profit organization.
 Cherry City is a member of the Women's Flat Track Derby Association (WFTDA).

 History and structure

 Cherry City began as Cherry City Derby Girls in 2009, with the prompting of Ryan Rogers of Culture Shock of Salem.
 There were no tryouts initially and over 100 women signed up for the league.
 The first official practice occurred on April 6, 2009.
 The league's formal end-of-season event, the Black and Red Ball, commemorates this event in April each year.

 By March 2010, Cherry City was attracting more than 3,000 fans to its bouts, while the team's skaters ranged from 18 to over 50 years old.
 CCRD has also hosted a junior roller derby program, the Cherry Blossoms, since 2012.
 This is open to all genders, ages 7 to 18.

 The league was accepted onto the Women's Flat Track Derby Association Apprentice Program in July 2010, and became a full member of the WFTDA in December 2012.
 Cherry City played their first WFTDA sanctioned game on March 30, 2013, defeating the Sick Town Derby Dames 233-158.
 In September 2013, Cherry City hosted a WFTDA Division 1 Playoff, and was featured as "League of the Month" for October.

 In 2016, the league rebranded as Cherry City Roller Derby.
 The change was aimed to be more gender-inclusive to non-cisgender members and volunteers.
 This also reflected a change in the junior program which now began to allow all genders.

 At the end of Season 9 in May 2018, CCRD retired the four existing home teams: Dolls of Anarchy, Thrill Kill Kittens, Rydell Belles, and Panty Raiders.
 This was in order to facilitate a restructure for the following season.
 Season 10 opened with three newly-formed teams in September 2018: 8-Wheel Assassins, Boneyard Brawlers, and Capital Punishers.
 In 2019, Capital Punishers changed their name to Renegades.
 8-Wheel Assassins is a travel team, competing against teams from other WFTDA leagues.
 The Boneyard Brawlers (BYB) compete regionally, and Renegades compete on a strictly local level.